apache/solr-operator/docs/solr-cloud/autoscaling.md

 Because of the available Solr APIs, the statefulSet can only be scaled down 1 pod at-a-time, this is why the Scale down step is repeated until the statefulSet size reaches the desired size.

+#### Scale to Zero

+If the `SolrCloud.spec.replicas` is set to 0, then the SolrCloud will set the statefulSet replicas to 0 without moving or deleting replicas.

+The data will be saved in PVCs if the SolrCloud is set to use persistent storage, and `dataStorage.persistent.reclaimPolicy` is set to `Retain`.
+If the `reclaimPolicy` is set to `Delete`, these PVCs will be deleted when the pods are scaled down.